 Look for asparagus that is freshly picked and has a juicy, firm feel.
 The ends should not be too white and dry.
 Asparagus with thicker stalks will naturally snap at the woodiest part of the spear.

-Alternatively, you can blanch your asparagus spears in salted, boiling water for one minute.
+Alternatively, you can blanch your asparagus spears in salted, boiling water for 1 minute.
 Remove with tongs and shake off the water.
-Fry on a hot griddle pan or frying pan in some olive oil until the spears are golden-brown in places.
-Season with freshly ground black pepper and sea salt flakes.
+Fry in a hot griddle pan or frying pan with some olive oil until the spears are charred.
+Season with sea salt and freshly ground black pepper.